SpongeBob Squarepants Logo

 SpongeBob LogoSpongeBob Logo PNG

-SpongeBob logo is like a small ocean.
+The SpongeBob logo is like a small ocean.
 The emblem opens the door to a magical underwater world where plants and animals come to life, and words can be formed from sponges.
-The sign tells about the fun adventures that await the viewer behind the veil.
+The sign tells the viewer about the fun adventures that await them behind the veil.

 SpongeBob: Brand overview